woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Frank**: Nope.

 **Molly**: Carl, you're sure you've never played?
 OK, Betty, Tim, and Frank.
 We're going to play charades.
-Frank, you can learm as we go.
+Frank, you can learn as we go.
 And, Carl, you join in at anytime.
 OK, let me think.
 OK, I've got one .All right.

 **Betty**: A movie!
 A movie!

-**Molly**: Ringt.
+**Molly**: Right.
 A movie.
 OK.

 **Tim**: Six words.
 It has six words.